DanB91/Zig-Playdate-Template/README.md

 ##  <a name="Requirements"></a>Requirements
 - Either macOS, Windows, or Linux.
-- Zig compiler 0.13.0 or newer.
-Pulling down the latest build is your best bet.
+- Zig compiler 0.14.0 or newer.
+Pulling down the [latest build from master](https://ziglang.org/download/) is your best bet.
+    - If you want to use the latest stable release of Zig, v0.13.0, please pull from the `template-for-zig-v0.13.0` tag of this repo.
 - [Playdate SDK](https://play.date/dev/) 2.5 or later installed.

 ## Contents